 This blog is a space for us to share the stories that are now being revealed as we journey more consciously through our outer lives and begin to comprehend the inner reality of these events that are being projected out into the world around each of us.
 Please read it listening to your hearts.
 This is a story drawn from Geoff’s recent five years or so.
-We’ve written it while the dust is still settling and the significance is still coming into perspective, we may we
+We’ve written it while the dust is still settling and the significance is still coming into perspective.

 We hope this story may touch the core of you and trigger your own deep memories.
 We would all benefit if more of you can share your stories with us.

-Story of Peter
+The Story of Peter

 Peter is probably the best known of the disciples of Jesus and certainly, his actions have impacted on history in a hugely significant way after Jesus’ death, due to the fact that the church, as we know it today, was built around much that he initiated.